owlbarn/tutorial/book/slicing/README.md

 - other operations: `min2`, `max2`. `atan2`, `hypot`, `fmod`

 ## Internal Mechanism

+TODO: A short history of the development of NumPy and Julia.

 The indexing and slicing functions are fundamental in all the multi-dimensional array implementations in various other languages.
 For example, the examples in [@fig:slicing:example_slice_01] and [@fig:slicing:example_slice_02] can be implemented using NumPy.